 Other characters in the show were changed later in the movie.
 L, for example, is a major part of the movie as he is the antagonist, but the anime and movie had different ideas for L. Now for the actor choice, Lakeith Stanfield, it did not make any difference.
 However, both L and Light were way too emotional, as in the show both are often cold.
 Light is just a straight up sociopath, using others and playing with emotions for his own benefit.
 In the movie, both are way more choked up with emotion.
 Then many characters never even showed up, and others just straight up died.
 Light’s mother was alive in the show, but the movie killed her off, just to give some kind of reason for Light’s actions.

-Now what did the movie actually do good on?
+Now what did the movie actually do well?
 Personally, I think the movie had pretty good camera work and some effects.
-By this, gore by itself does not add any value to a movie, because just making someone die a grotesque death does not make the movie have any more meaning to it.
+Gore by itself does not add any value to a movie because just making someone die a grotesque death does not make the movie have any more meaning to it.
 Still, the movie chose a good voice actor for Ryuk, the Shinigami, by Willem Dafoe.

 Overall, I would not recommend this movie to most people, as the general movie is a flunk.
 The movie tried to be a horror movie, but it was more of a comedy.
-I would definitely stay away if you have seen the show, for you will most likely not the movie it.
-In the end I would give this movie a ⅖ stars, for it may have had some good points in the actual filming but the script and plot holes outweigh them.
+I would definitely stay away if you have seen the show, for this movie will not be for you.
+In the end, I would give this movie ⅖ stars, for it may have had some good points in the actual filming, but the script and plot holes outweigh them.